 These pancakes are quick and easy to make, they rise beautifully, giving you a delicious fluffy pancake and they’re full of bursting blueberries and tangy lemon zest.
 What’s more, these contain no added sugar!

 Because vegan pancakes don’t contain egg, these need a little extra help with getting a fluffy rise.

 - To facilitate that lift, I use self-raising flour, baking powder and chia seeds.
 The chia seeds seem to work more effectively than ground flaxseed, and add a delicious crunch to the pancakes.
 I think it resembles egg white, and helps to bind the ingredients without making them claggy.
-You could use a flaxseed egg if you prefer (1 tablespoon ground flax, whisked with 3 tablespoon water).
+You could use a flaxseed egg if you prefer (1 tbsp ground flax, whisked with 3 tbsp water).

 - Plant based milk.
 I used almond milk, but you could also use soya milk, oat meal, coconut milk or hazelnut milk.
 Whichever you prefer!

 - Plant based yogurt.
 I like to use plain Greek style as it’s thick and creamy.

 - Blueberries.
 You could also use raspberries or chopped strawberries.